-Though Vietnam uses IFRS as a basis for its own system, yet there are significant and interesting differences that CFOs and investors should take a look at.
+The following is a guideline on useful information about Vietnam Accounting Standards.
+Even though Vietnam uses IFRS as a basis for its own system, there are significant differences that CFOs and investors should take note of.
+Let’s begin.

 Unlike the International Financial Reporting Standards (IFRS), the standard-setting body of the VAS is the Ministry of Finance (MOF).
 Vietnam’s government currently has 26 VASs based primarily on the IFRS but with certain customizations to fit Vietnam’s circumstances.